MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 You can choose the environment you are more comfortable with.
 Depending on your choice there are different installation steps.
 Choose your environment from the sections below:

-- [Q# + Python:](xref:microsoft.quantum.install.python)choose this environment if you want to combine Python and Q# to create a Python host program that calls Q# operations whenever they are needed.
+- [Q# + Python:](xref:microsoft.quantum.install.python) choose this environment if you want to combine Python and Q# to create a Python host program that calls Q# operations whenever they are needed.
 - [Q# Jupyter Notebooks:](xref:microsoft.quantum.install.jupyter) this environment is great for writing Q# code with embedded explanations or quantum computing interactive tutorials.
 Do not choose this environment if you want to combine Q# with a classical host program.
-- [Q# + C#:](xref:microsoft.quantum.install.cs) choose this environment if you want to combine C# and Q# to crete hybrid quantum-classical programs.
+- [Q# + C#:](xref:microsoft.quantum.install.cs) choose this environment if you want to combine C# and Q# to create hybrid quantum-classical programs.